Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Control

-For each control step, we update $\pseudotensionm{}$ based on eq.~(\ref{eq:findg}), performing gradient ascent to maximize the distance between each robot and the objects in the environment.
-To regulate the effect of gradient on each robot when the object is far away, we propose each element of $\softlimit$ as a function of the robot-to-object distance of exponential decay type
+For each control step, we update $\pseudotensionm{des}$ based on eq.~(\ref{eq:findg}), performing gradient ascent to maximize the distance between each robot and the objects in the environment.
+To regulate the effect of gradient on each robot when the object is far away, we propose each element of $\softlimit$ as an exponential decay function of the robot-to-object distance

 where, $a, b\in\realnum{}$ are tunable coefficients.
-With this varying coefficient, distance limit is achieved to ensure the effect of gradient is particularly significant when $\id^{th}$ robot is close to the object, $\pseudotensionm{}$ from eq.~(\ref{eq:findg}) is not yet in $\mathcal{N}({\matP})$.
-We consider the following optimization problem
+With these varying coefficients, we can implicitly impose distance limits as the gradients will only have impact on the tension modification when $\id^{th}$ robot is close enough to the object.
+However, till now, $\pseudotensionm{des}$ from eq.~(\ref{eq:findg}) is not yet in $\mathcal{N}({\matP})$.
+Hence we consider the following optimization to project $\pseudotensionm{des}$ into the null space of the matrix $\matP$